|previous section||contents||next section|

 - Guild Channels

 Finally, if you are a member of a guild, you will be able to enter a special channel that carries your guild's name.
 Although guild channels are private, the guild leader and vice leaders are able to invite also non-members to the guild channel.
 The guild leader and the vice leaders are easily recognised in the guild channel by their own font colour.

 During a guild war, it will be displayed in the guild channels of the involved guilds whenever a guild has scored a kill along with the total of all kills reached in this war.
 Of course, also the end of a war and its outcome will be announced here.

 If you prefer to have a private conversation with another player, you can open a private message channel provided you have already reached level 3.
 To do so simply open a context menu by right-clicking either on a character or on his name in the VIP list or in another channel.
 Now select "Message to [Name]" and click on the left mouse button.
 Once you have done that a private message channel will open.
 With the exception of you and the player you are writing to, no other player will be able to read messages you are writing in this channel, so this is a fine way to ensure privacy.
 You can identify private message channels by the character name on the tab.
 Also, a specific font colour is used.
-In the stand-alone client, messages in private channels are generally displayed in blue.
-In the Flash client, the colour can be changed using the Messages
+Messages in private channels are generally displayed in blue.